kubernetes-sigs/kubespray/docs/roadmap.md

 ### Kubespray-cli
 - Delete instances
-- `kubespray vagrant` to setup a test cluster locally
 - `kubespray azure` for Microsoft Azure support
 - switch to Terraform instead of Ansible for provisionning
 - update $HOME/.kube/config when a cluster is deployed.
 Optionally switch to this context